CardiacModelling/ionBench/docs/introduction.md

 ### SPSA
 Finally, we have an implementation of SPSA (Simultaneous Perturbation Stochastic Approximation) using the ***spsa*** python package.
 This currently converges very slowly so either needs tuning in the hyper-parameters or a new version needs to be written.

-## Approaches
+## Modifications
 Some optimisation algorithms come with recommendations for other characteristics such as log-transforms or bounds to be applied to the parameters.
-These are implemented in ***ionBench*** through the use of approaches.
-Approaches store benchmarker settings, such as to log-transform parameters, add bounds, or use scale factors, that can then be applied to any benchmarker problem object.
+These are implemented in ***ionBench*** through the use of modifications.
+Modifications store benchmarker settings, such as to log-transform parameters, add bounds, or use scale factors, that can then be applied to any benchmarker problem object.

 They can be particularly useful if you want to apply problem-specific settings, such as bounds determined by the problem-specific sampling function.
-In addition to constructing a new approach, standard approach defined by different papers can also be loaded.
+In addition to constructing a new modification, standard modifications defined by different papers can also be loaded.

-Each optimiser has a `.get_approach()` function which will get the recommended approach for that particular optimiser.
+Each optimiser has a `.get_modification()` function which will get the recommended modification for that particular optimiser.

 ## Uncertainty
 There are two uncertainty and unindentifiability tools built into ***ionBench***.
 The first is a profile likelihood calculator, which will generate, plot and save profile likelihood plots for the inputted benchmarker problem.
 The second is a Fisher's Information Matrix calculator.
 This uses the curvature of the likelihood to find the FIM but it will likely be switched over to a MCMC approach at some point so its a bit more reliable.